 Conchita O’Kane grew up in Chicago in a creative environment nurtured by her mother, an accomplished artist who studied with the renowned Mexican muralist David Alfaro Siqueiros, and her father, who pioneered the computer industry.

 With degrees in English and Russian literature, O’Kane found a unique way of expressing beauty in both the literary and visual arts.
-After a successful career as a jewelry designer and writer, she decided in 1998 to explore the possibility of integrating these careers through painting.
+After a successful career as a jewelry designer and writer, she decided in 1997 to explore the possibility of integrating these careers through painting.
 This idea became a reality as she learned the skills necessary to illustrate her short stories.
-She studied at ArtCenter College of Design and has attended numerous classes in the United States and abroad.
+She studied at ArtCenter College of Design.

 Back to Artists and Artwork